 Entity ID - Used to identity Gearset to your IdP.

 Assertion Consumer Service (ACS) URL - This is the URL your IdP will use to redirect back to Gearset after authentication.
-This can also be referred to as Login URL or Callback URL depending on your IdP.

 There are additional attributes which can be configured in your IdP that Gearset will use when first creating an account: